afruizc/blog/content/04-my-journey-in-the-functional-world.md

 basic sense for what it was to program in a purely functional language.
 I got distracted with life and eventually stopped.

-Far forward to March, and I am looking once again at all my options.
+Fast forward to March, and I am looking once again at all my options.

 ### Haskell